 During the lease term in Bentonville

-During tenancy, the rental home belongs to the renter we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental home in Bentonville, the tenant must allow us to access the rental home.
-Some solid reasons to access rental home are to:
+During lease, the rental property belongs to the tenant we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental property in Bentonville, the tenant must allow us to come into the rental.
+Some justifiable reasons to enter rental property are to:

 - Inspect the rental property,